NBA suspends Suns owner Sarver for year after racism probe

 He also “engaged in instances if inequitable conduct toward female employees, made sex-related comments in the workplace, made inappropriate comments about the physical appearance of female employees and other women, and on several occasions engaged in inappropriate physical conduct toward male employees.”

+In one instance cited in the report, Sarver told a pregnant employee that she would be unable to do her job upon becoming a mother because she would be “breastfeeding” and a baby “needs their mom not their father.”

-The probe also substantiated instances of workplace misconduct by other Suns employees “that were not directly related to Mr. Sarver and a lack of proper organizational policies and controls,” the league said.
+The probe also substantiated instances of workplace misconduct by other Suns employees and “a lack of proper organizational policies and controls.”

+Multiple witnesses told investigators that Sarver’s aggressive behavior often seemed intended “solely to provoke a reaction from employees — to embarrass them or assert dominance over them,” investigators said in their report.

+However, they added that the investigation “makes no finding that Sarver’s conduct was motivated by racial or gender-based animus.”

 Sarver’s suspension means he will not be present at any NBA or WNBA team facility, including any office, arena or practice facility.